Zefinder/bao-fpmc/README.md

 The generation is done for the guests OSes in Bao's demo repository.
 There is no GUI, it's ugly but it does the job.
 You can change the structure file at any time, feel free to add things that you need (like place_phys for some OSes)

-To launch it, go in the `launch` folder and type
+To launch it, go in the `launch` directory and type
 ```
 python3 generate_config.py
 ```